 Unistone is made in Vietnam under Breton Guidelines and is exported and imported into the UK by German stone supplier and distributer Brachot-Hermant who has over 100 years in the industry.
 The stone takes the brand name of Unistone provided by Brachot who offers Unistone Quartz and Unimarble, which is a range of composite marble or pre-cast Terrazzo marble.

 Unistone does not currently have a distribution centre nor showroom in London which ensures overheads remain low, which in turn ensures their stones are affordable and very competitive in terms of prices.
+This is a key point when comparing Unistone VS Silestone

 The above image shows Silestone Eternal Desert Silver worktops

-With distribution centres all over the country, Silestone is quick to deliver and it is quick to react when issues arise.
+With distribution centres all over the country, Silestone is quick to deliver, and it is quick to react when issues arise.
 Should a manufacturing defect be found on any of its products, the process of raising the claim is like that of most branded stones such as the one for Unistone, albeit in a more controlled fashion: You would contact your stone fabricator who would in turn contact Silestone.
-As Silestone is both the manufacturer and distributor of the material, they have the ability of allocating a representative to attend site, carrying out the inspection of the surfaces.
-The findings are then reported to headquarters who issue a final report with results directly to your stone supplier.
-The process usually takes seven to ten working days and it is straightforward.
+As Silestone is both the manufacturer and distributor of the material, they have the ability of allocating a representative to attend the site, carrying out the inspection of the surfaces.
+The findings are then reported to headquarters, who issue a final report with results directly to your stone supplier.
+The process usually takes seven to ten working days, and it is straightforward.

-Both Silestone and Unistone are made with BRETON-STONE machinery and with similar materials.
+Unistone VS Silestone: both Silestone and Unistone are made with BRETON-STONE machinery and with similar materials.
 Both brands are likely to source their pure quartz crystals around the globe, with the main difference taken place on quality control processes.
 Also, both brands offer similar performance characteristics and products, so it is probably best to go with the brand that offers the colour that best matches your design and needs.

-Whilst when working on larger projects Unistone may work out more cost effectively, for smaller projects, Unistone may cost the same, or sometimes more as Silestone, since brining the materials from the distribution centre in Birmingham carries a cost which may make an impact when purchasing small quantities of the product.
+Whilst when working on larger projects Unistone may work out more cost effectively, for smaller projects, Unistone may cost the same, or sometimes more than Silestone, since bringing the materials from the distribution centre in Birmingham carries a cost which may make an impact when purchasing small quantities of the product.
 Unistone has a distribution centre in Midlands and Silestone has several distribution centres all over the UK with their own teams of representatives, customer service and technical member of staff.
 With bigger brands such as Silestone, the delivery of materials usually takes place more often, resulting in quicker installation times as well as in quicker resolutions when customer service is required to attend manufacturing faults and defects.